Eastern Edge Artist-Run Centre is located at 72 Harbour Drive (see map) in downtown St. John’s, NL.

 This policy is elaborated upon further in our Code of Conduct

-Eastern Edge Gallery is committed to creating a space that is as physically accessible as possible to all of our patrons and members of the arts community.
-No entrances leading to the gallery have buttons to press to automatically open the doors and all require someone to physically (manually) open them.
-There is a ramp in the front of the building leading from the outside parking lot through a set of glass double doors (width of 71 inches).
-They lead into the main hallway of the building, where you will find the purple double doors (width of 64 inches) leading to Eastern Edge Gallery on your immediate right.
-The bathroom is just to the left of the hallway (width of 39 inches) down a slight ramp, and the doorways to the bathroom is 30 inches wide.
-The bathroom is a small space, approximately 6 feet by 5 feet – even less so with the toilet, sink, and swinging door taken into account).
-The building recently had a second bathroom added just beyond the first one, with more floorspace, making it more accessible to our patrons (bathroom is 7 feet by 10.3 feet, with a 31 inch doorway), this new bathroom is located down a hallway that is 104 inches long and 45.5 inches wide, and starts with a 2.5 inch lip up.
-Eastern Edge Studios is located directly across the hall from Eastern Edge Gallery, and on the immediate left through the front doors.
-The entrance to the studio space is a single door that opens inward (1m wide).
-EE Studio also has a garage door that is 3m wide, but has a 12 inch step up from the parking lot outside.
+A ramp in the front of the building leads from the outside parking lot through glass double doors (width of 71 inches).
+They lead into the main hallway of the building, where you will find the black double doors (width of 63.5 inches) leading to Eastern Edge Gallery on your immediate right.
+In front of these doors is a slight ramp.
+The bathroom is just to the left of the hallway (width of 45 inches), and the door is 31 inches wide.
+The bathroom is a small space, approximately 6 feet by 5 feet – even less so with the toilet, sink, and swinging door is taken into account).
+The building recently added a second bathroom just beyond the first one, with more floor space, making it more accessible to our patrons (the bathroom is 7 feet by 10.3 feet, with a 34-inch doorway).
+This new bathroom is located down a hallway that is 104 inches long and 45.5 inches wide.
+Eastern Edge Studios is located directly across the hall from Eastern Edge Gallery and on the immediate left through the front doors.
+The entrance to the studio space has two double doors that open inward (62 inches wide).
+EE Studio also has a garage door that is 3m wide but has a 12-inch step up from the parking lot outside.

-Eastern Edge Gallery staff members speak and write fluently in English language, with limited board members having moderate French-speaking skills.
+Eastern Edge staff members speak and write fluently in English, with limited board members having moderate French-speaking skills.

-Eastern Edge Gallery is a welcoming space for children of all ages.
-It is the responsibility of the parent of guardian of the child to ensure that the current programming or event is appropriate for their child.
+Eastern Edge Artist-Run Centre is a welcoming space for children of all ages.
+It is the responsibility of the parent or guardian of the child to ensure that the current programming or event is appropriate for their child.

 Eastern Edge does have programming that is dry and for all-ages, however most opening receptions or evening events we do operate our bar and there is alcohol on site.
 We do not allow or condone the use of outside alcohol or drug substances in the space, nor are individuals permitted to bring alcohol from inside the Gallery outside or in the building hallways.